apostrophecms/docs/docs/reference/query-builders.md

 Setting the `ancestors` builder to `true` retrieves the array of "ancestors" for each returned page and assigns them to the `_ancestors` property.
 Page ancestors are those that precede a given page in the page tree hierarchy.
 The home page is `_ancestors[0]`.
 A returned page is not included in its own `_ancestors` array.

-If the builder argument is an object, do all of the above, and also call the query builders present in the object *on the query that fetches the ancestors*.
+If the builder's argument is an object, the builder does all of the above, and also calls the query builders present in the object *on the query that fetches the ancestors*.
 For example, you can pass `{ children: true }` to fetch the children of each ancestor as the `_children` property of each ancestor, or pass `{ children: { depth: 2 } }` to get two layers of child pages.

 `ancestors` also has its own `depth` option, but it might not do what you think.
 If the `depth` option is present as a top-level property of the `ancestors` builder argument, then only that number of ancestors are retrieved, counting backwards from the immediate parent of each page.
 So `{ depth: 2 }` retrieves only the two closest ancestors.